Jim Tracy (baseball)

-James Edwin Tracy (born December 31, 1955) is a former Major League Baseball (MLB) manager and player.
+James Edwin Tracy (born December 31, 1955) is an American former Major League Baseball (MLB) manager and player.
 He played for the Chicago Cubs in 1980 and 1981, and has managed the Los Angeles Dodgers, Pittsburgh Pirates, and Colorado Rockies.
 Tracy was named Manager of the Year in 2009, only the second manager to win the award after being hired mid-season, joining Jack McKeon for the Florida Marlins.

 Playing career

 Tracy was an All-America baseball player at Marietta College, an NCAA Division III institution in Ohio.
 In 1976, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League and was named a league all-star.

 He played as an outfielder for parts of two seasons with the Chicago Cubs in 1980–81.
 He also played two seasons in Japan with the Yokohama Taiyo Whales in 1983–84.